abhishekrajput1235/hednor-seller-hub/README.md

-# Hednor Seller Hub 🛍️
+# CloudKidd Seller Hub 🛍️

-**Hednor Seller Hub** is a robust and scalable web platform that allows sellers on the Hednor marketplace to manage their entire business from a single dashboard.
+**CloudKidd Seller Hub** is a robust and scalable web platform that allows sellers on the CloudKidd marketplace to manage their entire business from a single dashboard.
 Built with a modern tech stack — **FastAPI**, **Next.js**, and **PostgreSQL** — it offers high performance, clean architecture, and a seamless user experience.

 ## 🔧 Tech Stack